sanchezpaco/github-actions-playground/workshop/container_scan/README.md

 ## Tools Used in This Module

-- **Trivy** - Vulnerability, misconfiguration and secret scanner for containers.
+- [**Trivy**](https://github.com/aquasecurity/trivy) - Vulnerability, misconfiguration and secret scanner for containers
-  - It also supports scanning filesystems, IaC or repos, but we will focus on containers for this module.
+  - Also supports scanning filesystems, IaC or repos, but we focus on containers for this module
-- **Grype** - Fast vulnerability scanner for container images and filesystems.
+- [**Grype**](https://github.com/anchore/grype) - Fast vulnerability scanner for container images and filesystems
-  - Developed by Anchore, uses multiple vulnerability databases and generates SBOM automatically.
+  - Developed by Anchore, uses multiple vulnerability databases and generates SBOM automatically

 ## Learning Objectives